DennisSmuda/dennissmuda-website/content/serverless-api-tutorial.md

 ---
 slug: "serverless-api-tutorial"
 title: "Introduction to serverless APIs"
-description: "How to build a serverless REST API with user authentication and mongoDB"
+description: "How to build a serverless REST API with user authentication and mongoDB Part 1"
 createdAt: "Jul.
 4, 2021"
 published: true
 ---